nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/working-in-view-designer/nuxeo-studio-designer-git-access.md

 1. Copy the Git URL to clone your project
 1. On your computer, clone your project using your Git client (typically `git clone [project URL]`).
 When prompted, use your Nuxeo Online Services username and your personal access token.

-To avoid having to type your token's content repeatedly, we recommend storing it using <a href="https://git-scm.com/docs/gitcredentials">Git's standard credentials mechanisms</a>.
+To avoid having to type your token's content repeatedly, we recommend storing it using [Git's standard credentials mechanisms](https://git-scm.com/docs/gitcredentials).

 {{#> callout type='tip' heading='Security management'}}
 If your computer is compromised or stolen, then it is possible to [revoke the token]({{page page='token-management'}}#revoking-a-token) access directly from Nuxeo Online Services: Your password remains safe and no one can use the token to launch commands anymore.